packbackbooks/engineering-docs/careers/software-engineer.md

 **Communication:** They point out novel opportunities for refactoring during code review.
 They proactively work to minimize or mitigate potential problems before they arise.

 **Collaboration:** Others on the team reach out for help in their area of expertise, and they make themselves available.
-They are capable of effectively running small to medium-sized projects independently, but need coaching to successfully manage large projects.
+They are capable of effectively running small to medium-sized projects with little to no coaching, but need help to successfully manage large projects.